-Written for Kion by Kelsey Hess, CTNC

 By practicing shorter, less frequent fasts, you'll be reducing the stress you're putting on your body on a daily basis and avoiding the down-regulation of your reproductive hormones.
 Yay libido!

-Tip 3: Unless You Prefer It, We Really Don't Recommend Exercising In a Fasted State
+Tip 3: Unless You Prefer It, Avoid Exercising In a Fasted State

 Exercising in a fasted state is another tightrope women tend to walk.